Another horror story from the bowels of family court…

 This e-mail Ms. Manning sent me in 2009 shows her power in determining my parenting time, and also includes comments that she did not believe me when I informed her of the family history of abuse (which is supported by documentation), and instead directs me to co-parent with my abuser “in a positive and non-conflictual manner” (see e-mail in full at the bottom of this post):

-Ms. Manning: “My only concern is that you do not exhibit fear of Mr. X– in front of the children.
+Ms. Manning: “My only concern is that you do not exhibit fear of Martin– in front of the children.
 This behavior is confusing to the children.

 I am pleased that the two of you appear to be improving your ability to discuss the children and work together for their best interests.